cirosantilli/linux-cheat/kernel/index.md

 User programs such as a simple hello world run inside an abstraction called *process* defined by the kernel.

-The kernel restricts what user programs can do directly basically to basic processor operations (adding) and memory operations (setting or getting RAM memory)
+The kernel restricts what user programs can do directly basically to basic processor operations (adding) and memory operations (setting or getting RAM memory).

 User programs can, however, ask the kernel to do certain operations for them via *system calls*.